Alstonargodi/AlstonArgodi/README.md

-## Hi there, I'm Alston.👋
+## Hi there, I'm I Wayan Alston.👋

-Le batata
+Aka Batata

-👀 I'm interested in about mobile development, currently I'm still in android native development
+👀 I'm interested in mobile development, currently I'm still in android native development

 🎯 I want to Contribute more to an open-source world

 🔥 Besides that I also like to challenge myself in [HackerRank](https://www.hackerrank.com/alstonargodi01)

-🤝 Want know more ?
+🤝 Want to know more ?
 Connect with me on my [Twitter](https://twitter.com/ArgodiI)

+📝 Sometimes I write a short story when I'm bored, I'm pouring my boredom into  [Medium](https://medium.com/@alstonargodi)

 ## Programming Language